inspecta/hello-rails-back-end/README.md

 # 📖 RAILS-REACT <a name="about-project"></a>

-This is a simpe RESTFUL API that has an endpoint that fetches a random greeting everytime a user accesses the endpoint.
+This is a simpe RESTFUL API that has an endpoint that fetches a random greeting everytime a user accesses the endpoint (http://localhost/api/v1/messages).
 It is build using Ruby on Rails and PostgreSQL.

+The API is be served in a React Front End Application [link](https://github.com/inspecta/hello-react-front-end)

 ## 🛠 Built With <a name="built-with"></a>